YuChen-Allen0325/Efidebug_Speedup_Python-for-Insyde/README.md

 "work directory = root directory of Insyde code base"

+"Some special GUID defined in c file are not listed and not replaced"

 1. Path is your work directory (need absolute path)
 2. You have to input your_log_file_name and extension, then you should put the file in your work directory
 3. It may requires a few minute to execute